 When talking about STEM, one school mentioned having a STEM lab through Northwestern University.
 Another school discussed teaching students how to code in a coding lab and teaching students how to use a 3-D printer.
 Each of these 8 schools had community partners in the arts or STEM to support the STEM/arts emphasis.

-At the Hidden Gem schools, school administrators also brought up school decision making.
-6 out of 13 Hidden Gem administrators brought up including teachers in school decision making and utilizing teacher feedback.
+At the Out-Performer schools, school administrators also brought up school decision making.
+6 out of 13 Out-Performer administrators brought up including teachers in school decision making and utilizing teacher feedback.
 Table 1.1 shows direct principal quotes from these six schools.

 Table 1.1 Administrator statements that demonstrate teacher trust